-A Committee to arrange the business for the meeting was appointed, consisting of W. TILESTON, C. P. St GROSVENOR, and R. RANSOM. tu
+A Committee to arrange the business for the meeting was appointed, consisting of W. TILESTON, C. P. st GROSVENOR, and R. RANSOM. tu

 Voted, That the following gentlemen, viz.
-Rev. Asa Rand, Rev. Cyrus P. Grosvenor, Mr. Henry B. Stanton, Mr. Abnet B. Warner, and Mr. Amos Dresser, agents of the American Anti-Slavery Society, he invited to take a part in the meeting.
+Rev. Asa Rand, Rev. Cyrus P. Grosvenor, Mr. Henry B. Stanton, Mr. Abnet B. Warner, and Mr. Amos Dresser, agents of the American Anti-Slavery Society, be invited to take a part in the meeting.

-Several resolutions, hereafter named, were offered, su and supported by different gentlemen, and finally Un adopted.
+Several resolutions, hereafter named, were offered and supported by different gentlemen, and finally Unadopted.